Special needs require a special trust

 Protecting your vulnerable beneficiary in your Will

-Where your intended beneficiary is likely to meet the criteria for an SDT, we recommend including both a protective trust and an SDT in your Will, with specialist clauses to allow your Executors to decide how much each Trust should receive so that any disability pension can be preserved while simultaneously keeping the income flexibility and tax advantages of the protective trust.
+In situations where your intended beneficiary meets the criteria for an SDT, including both a protective trust and an SDT in your Will may be appropriate.
+Both of these can contain specialist clauses to allow your Executors to decide how much each Trust should receive so that any disability pension can be preserved while simultaneously keeping the income flexibility and tax planning of the protective trust.
+This blended approach is utilised by many families to help ensure that any members with special needs are appropriately catered for in the long term.

 This is a sensitive and complex area where you need the full attention of a wills and estates lawyer experienced in the area of special disability trusts to talk through the issues.
 At your first consultation with us, we will provide you with options to help you best structure your estate plan for your situation so that you can have peace of mind that you have provided properly for your vulnerable loved one.